Baavanes/caravel_user_neuromorphic_comp/README.md

 ## License

-This project is licensed under Apache 2.0 - see LICENSE file for details
+This project is licensed under Apache 2.0 - see LICENSE file for detail